webosbrew/pages/content/pages/rooting/index.md

 For many usages, like installing some useful homebrews, root is **NOT** required.
 Using developer mode is enough for most of the time, and not hard to setup either.
+It requires an account though, and you'll have to renew the developer mode every 999 hours.

 ### Benefits of Rooting

+* No developer mode needed anymore - No need to worry about dev mode timer
 * Gain more control of the TV - block ads and auto-updates
 * More modifications - Custom wallpaper, screensaver, [Ambient Lighting with Hyperion](https://github.com/hyperion-project/hyperion.ng), etc.
 * Explore the whole Linux-based webOS - useful for researching